kirillpolevoy/storystack/README.md

 - **Auto-Tagging**: Enable AI auto-tagging for specific tags
 - **Tag Usage**: See how many photos use each tag
 - **Tag Deletion**: Delete tags and optionally remove them from all photos
+- **Batch Retagging**: Select multiple photos in multi-select mode and rerun autotagging for all selected photos

 ### Story Builder
 - Select multiple photos from your library